wabiverse/SwiftUSD/README.md

-## Pixar's Universal Scene Description for Swift and the Open Source Metaverse
+## Pixar's Universal Scene Description for Swift and the Metaverse

 > [!IMPORTANT]
 > ### Supporting SwiftUSD ❤️